MP3 to AAC Converter — Free Online

 Can I batch-convert multiple MP3 files to AAC at once?

 Yes.
-Drop up to 10 MP3 files in a single batch and FileChange converts them all in one click.
+Drop as many MP3 files as you like in a single batch and FileChange converts them all in one click.
 Each file is processed independently and then offered as a download.